Clouddoggo/flutter-alarm/README.md

 # flutter_alarm

-An alarm application built with Flutter.
+An alarm application built with Flutter and Firebase.

 ## Features